 Are you prone to allergic reactions like hives or rashes?
 Or have you experienced discomfort or burning when using lubes in the past?
-If so, you may want to use a personal lubricant that’s especially formulated for users with sensitive skin.
+If so, you may want to use a personal lubricant that’s especially formulated to be gentle.

-Astroglide Ultra Gentle Gel and Astroglide Natural are both great choices.
-Not only are these lubes fragrance and coloring-free, they’re also made from ingredients that have been tested and proven to provide comfort and enjoyment, even to users with sensitive skin.
+ASTROGLIDE Ultra Gentle Gel and ASTROGLIDE Natural Feel are both great choices.
+Not only are these lubes fragrance and coloring-free, they’re also made from ingredients that have been tested and proven to provide comfort and enjoyment.
 If you’re worried about having a bad reaction, try applying your new lube to a small section of your forearm to see how your skin reacts before moving on to more delicate areas.

 Although sex may be the first thing that springs to mind when you think of personal lubricants, they aren’t for intercourse alone.
 In fact, many women use lube to help ease the discomfort that comes from vaginal dryness.
 Vaginal dryness can occur any time, though it often becomes a problem for perimenopausal and menopausal women who are experiencing changes in their natural hormone levels.

 Sound like an issue that’s familiar to you?
 If so, speaking to your OB/Gyn is always a great idea.
 She may have some suggestions or insights into your personal situation, and she may even be able to recommend a specific type of lube that’s right for you.
 If you want to strike out and experiment on your own, try a water-based gel like ASTROGLIDE Gel to start -- it’ll be easy to wash out of fabric and its gel consistency will help it stay where you need it most.